Sunday, July 6, 2025

 (1) Lacrimās [accusative] in oculīs eius (2) esse [infinitive] ¦ appāret

-The literal translations of course mostly sound very clumsy and unacceptable.
+The literal translations can sound very clumsy.
 However, it is better first to analyse the structure in that way to become familiar with it, and then render it into fluent English.

 Three examples from earlier readings: